Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 ## 1. Preparing data for training

 To begin with, I advise you to create a folder with your training files in the folder yolov7_and_tensorrt-cpp-inference.
-I have this folder called ***our***.
+I have this folder called ***our*** with the following structure:

 First you need to create your custom.yaml in the ***data*** folder.
 You can do this with the following commands (run in the terminal):